aleksandarpetrushev/cracking-the-coding-interview-python/README.md

-# cracking-the-coding-interview-python
-Solutions to the Cracking the coding Interview problems in Python
+# Solutions to the Cracking the coding Interview problems in Python

 The book: https://www.crackingthecodinginterview.com/